A mobile app prototype aimed at helping college students better organize their lives.

 Following GDD, I identified behavioral variables that I witnessed during observation.
 The variables are notable patterns concerning interviewee activities, attitudes, aptitudes, motivations, and skills.
 Cooper suggests 15-30 variables for each user role.
 I looked at my conceptually ordered matrix to seek behaviors.
 Once these behavioral variables are set, I mapped my interview participants to said variables along visual continuums:

 As stated above, I acknowledge that I had an issue in my data.
-Because a lot of highly organized people responded to my study (see the “Organization skill" continuum), my data is skewed away from people that might most benefit from Opus.
+Because a lot of highly organized people responded to my study (see the “Organization skill" continuum), my data is skewed away from people who might most benefit from Opus.
 And these are precisely the people stakeholders are seeking.
 Thus, I made the counterintuitive decision to make the smaller cluster (interviews 5, 6) my basis for a Primary Persona.
 Why?
 This aligns with stakeholder goals and I hope that, given the opportunity to collect more user data, these two participants would still be reflective of the needs of less organized college students.

-Now I defined persona goals and characteristics.
+Now I defined Persona goals and characteristics.
 In addition to randomly generating names, Cooper suggests “brief bullet points" describing the characteristics of the behavior identified in continuums above.
 This might include descriptions of frustrations, feelings, attitudes, aspirations, skills, capabilities, frustrations, and/or their environment.
 For instance, for the Primary Persona, who represents the behaviors of interviewees 5 and 6 and is now named Patrick Little, the behavior cluster of “frequency of organizing" transforms into “might take breaks from organizing" with added detailing that Patrick “loses track of organizing from time-to-time because things come up."
-Marsha Daniels was also built out as the Secondary Persona, representing interviewees 1, 2, 3, 4, 7, and 8.
+Marsha Daniels was also built out as the Secondary Persona, representing interviewees 2, 3, 4, and 7.

-I identified 3-5 end goals (what a user wants to do) and a life goal (who a user wants to be) for each of personas.
+I identified 3-5 end goals (what a user wants to do) and a life goal (who a user wants to be) for each Persona.
 I'm doing this by looking at Patrick and Marsha's lists of behaviors and descriptions.
 Goals for Patrick related to effectively estimating task sizes for school work, being able to adapt to changes in his schedule, and using organization to get back to other things that matter.
 Goals for Marsha related to having a long term view of her schedule, being rewarded for completing tasks, and using organization as a way to strive for excellence.

 After crafting a narrative description of Patrick and Marsha, I now move to defining requirements for Opus.